ClusterHQ/flocker/docs/labs/installer.rst

 ..
 Source file is at "Engineering/Labs/flocker architecture" https://drive.google.com/open?id=0B3gop2KayxkVbmNBR2Jrbk0zYmM

 * Installer runs in a Docker container on your local machine.
+* You give the installer your cloud infrastructure credentials.
-* You provision the servers yourself, then write a ``cluster.yml`` in your cluster directory containing the addresses of the servers.
+* Installer provisions servers for you, and it writes a ``cluster.yml`` in your cluster directory containing the addresses of the servers.
 * You run the installer on the ``cluster.yml``.
 * Installer creates certificates for you, saves them in your cluster directory, installs Flocker and certificates on servers, and starts Flocker.
-* You can now interact with your Flocker cluster using the Flocker CLI (included in same container as installer).
+* You can now interact with your Flocker cluster using the Flocker CLI (which also comes with the installer).

 .. _labs-supported-configurations: